Robert Buckland: Early life and career

-Entry into politics
+Pre-parliamentary political career

 Buckland stood as the Conservative Party candidate for Elli ward on Dyfed County Council in May 1993, winning the seat from Labour with a majority of just 3 votes.
 It was reported that he was the first Conservative "in living memory" to have been elected in the Llanelli area.
-Following local government reorganisation, the Elli Ward became part of the unitary Carmarthenshire County Council and Buckland stood again in 1995 where he lost to the Labour candidate by over 200 votes.
+Following local government reorganisation, the Elli ward became part of the unitary Carmarthenshire County Council and Buckland stood again in 1995, losing to the Labour candidate by over 200 votes.

-In 1994, Buckland stood unsuccessfully as the Conservative Party candidate for the safe Labour European Parliament seat of South Wales West.
-The following year he stood unsuccessfully as the Conservative Party candidate for the safe Labour parliamentary seat of Islwyn in the by-election caused by the appointment of the sitting MP Neil Kinnock as a European Commissioner.
-This by-election was held at a time of unpopularity for the Conservative government, and was comfortably won by the Labour candidate Don Touhig, Buckland polling only 3.9% of the vote.
+At the 1994 European Parliament election, Buckland stood in South Wales West, coming second with 12.2% of the vote behind the Labour candidate David Morris.

+In 1995, Buckland stood in the 1995 Islwyn by-election, coming fourth with 3.9% of the vote.

+Buckland stood in Preseli Pembrokeshire at the 1997 general election, coming second with 27.7% of the vote behind the Labour candidate Jackie Lawrence.

-He went on to stand unsuccessfully for the Conservative Party as their candidate for Preseli Pembrokeshire at the 1997 general election.
-He was on the Conservative Party list of candidates for Wales at the 1999 European elections, but was again unsuccessful.
+He was on the Conservative Party list of candidates for Wales at the 1999 European elections, but was not elected.

-In 2005, Buckland was selected as the Conservative Party's prospective Parliamentary candidate for South Swindon, replacing the constituency's former MP Simon Coombs.
-At the 2005 general election, Buckland lost to Labour candidate Anne Snelgrove, who polled 17,534 votes to his 16,181, a narrow majority of 1,353 votes.
+At the 2005 general election, Buckland stood in South Swindon, coming second with 37.2% of the vote behind the Labour candidate Anne Snelgrove.

 Parliamentary career

-Cameron–Clegg ministry

-Following defeat in 2005, Buckland won the South Swindon seat at the 2010 general election with a majority of 3,544 votes.
-This represented a swing of 5.51% to the Conservatives.
-He obtained 19,687 votes, (41.8% of the total) compared to 16,143 votes for Snelgrove.